shukieshah/AccountLedger/README.md

 ### getLedgerBalanceByDate
 ----
-  Returns json with the balance of a specific ledger type given a specific date in the past.
+  Returns json with the balance and timestamp of a specific ledger type given a specific date in the past.
 If there are no exact matches, the closest prior record will be returned.

 * **URL**